 Vestavia Hills Police searching for missing teen

 BIRMINGHAM, Ala.
-(WBRC) - Vestavia Hills Police are searching for 17-year-old Anthony Xavier Costa.
+(WBRC) - Vestavia Hills Police are searching for a missing teen.

-Police say Anthony is 6 feet tall and weighs 230 pounds.
-He has been missing since Monday, Nov.
-14, and may be in the Alabaster area.
+Police say 17-year-old Anthony Xavier Costa has been missing since Nov.
+13.

 Get news alerts in the Apple App Store and Google Play Store or subscribe to our email newsletter here.